 Exif Untrasher is localized in English, German, French, and Italian, and you can download it free of charge directly from Carsten Blüm’s personal website.
 Just like when installing all other apps that don’t come from the App Store, make sure to enable the installation of the app from the Settings & Privacy menu in System Preferences.

 Easy Digital Photo Recovery also doesn’t officially support Windows 10, but it seems to run on the operating system just fine.
-You can download a demo version of this photo recovery software application for free, but be ready to pay $59 for a personal license and $99 for a business license.
+You can download a demo version of this software application for free, but be ready to pay $59 for a personal license and $99 for a business license.

 Recover My Photos can recover deleted or lost images and videos from memory cards, USB flash drives, hard drives, and other storage devices - even if they’ve been formatted.
-The recovery process consists of just four steps, so most users should be able to figure it out without any help.
+The retrieval process consists of just four steps, so most users should be able to figure it out without any help.

 Disk Doctors Photo Recovery supports common lossy and lossless image file formats (BMP, PNG, TIF, TIFF, JPEG, JPG, GIF, PSD), as well as RAW image file formats used by leading camera manufacturers, including Canon, Nikon, Sony, Olympus, Minolta, and others.
-You can save recovery sessions and continue from where you left off.
+You can save sessions and continue from where you left off.

 In addition to common image file formats, such as JPG, PNG, and GIF, Odboso Photo Retrieval also supports several RAW image file formats and video file formats, and it can recover them from all standard storage devices.
 Windows 10 isn’t officially supported, but we didn’t experience any issues during our testing.